-Archaeological investigations at some of the Kingsley slave cabins produced artifacts that give us a glimpse into daily life at this slave community.
+Archaeological investigations at some of the Kingsley slave cabins produced artifacts that give us a glimpse into daily life at this community of enslaved people.

 In spite of their small, size, these artifacts have been the only clues to the daily activities of the inhabitants of the slave quarters at Kingsley Plantation You have a role in protecting our archaeological treasures.
 Do not pick up items found on the grounds.
 Report illegal activities to a park ranger.
 Remember - digging for artifacts or removing anything from the park is illegal and robs us all of our heritage.